kauefraga/node-typescript-server/README.md

 - I suggest you to write git commit messages following [Gitmoji](https://github.com/carloscuesta/gitmoji) and/or [Conventional Commits](https://www.conventionalcommits.org).
 - Also, configure a linter to make your codebase more consistent.
 Here's [a guide for eslint setup](docs/eslint.md).
+- Type `npx create-node-typescript-server` on your terminal and hit enter 🧞‍♂️

 <!-- fazer/procurar um middleware simples de limite de requisições